sillybytes/sillybytes/posts/whats_wrong_with_java.md

 pointers.

 In *C* or *C++,* when you dereference a *NULL* pointer, you get a *Segmentation Fault* and your program crashes.
-In Java, when you try tu use a *NULL* reference you get a [NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html) and your program crashes as well.
+In Java, when you try to use a *NULL* reference you get a [NullPointerException](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html) and your program crashes as well.
 So what gives?

-You may say that the sources of this crashes are different, the *Segmentation Fault* comes from the OS trying to stop you from crashing the entire system, while the *NullPointerException* comes from the JVM that...
+You may say that the sources of these crashes are different, the *Segmentation Fault* comes from the OS trying to stop you from crashing the entire system, while the *NullPointerException* comes from the JVM that...
 Well, has nothing left to do but crash...
-I don't see how that is any better.
+I don't see how is that any better.

 *NullPointerException* are terribly common in Java, and you have to hunt them down just as any null pointer dereference bug.
 And if you're thinking the actual